Deantwo/VrcStringDownloaderOverride/README.md

 * What the **VRChat String Downloader Override** program does is simply replace the downloaded string from `pastebin.com` with whatever you want it to be

 ## Mitigation
 First of all, don't have important information be downloaded using the String Downloader function.
-If you have a list of players with admin/moderator privileges in your world, you should hardcoded in your your world.
-If the list of privileged players is hardcoded, no one can see it or edit it without literally breaking VRChat rules.
-Hopefully the list of players that need these super special privileges doesn't change too often.
+If you have a list of players that you want to give super special (admin/moderator) privileges in your world, or data that is required for your world to function, you should hardcode it in your world.
+If the string is hardcoded in your world, no one can see it or edit it without literally breaking VRChat rules.
+Hopefully this string doesn't change too often, but if it does let's look at security.

-For lists of players that might change more often than you want to re-upload your world, such as for patrons, you might want to use the String Downloader function.
+For lists of players that might change more often than you want to re-upload your world such as for patrons, or dynamic data that makes your world function, you might want to use the String Downloader function.
 But if you want this to be secure, you will need at least a minimum of security.
-In network security, the simplest way to ensure that the source of a message is from who you think it is from, is with a [Message authentication code (MAC)](https://en.wikipedia.org/wiki/Message_authentication_code). wikipedia explains it nicely, so I won't go into too much detail, but simply put it works like this:
+In network security, the simplest way to ensure that the source of a message is from who you think it is from, is with a [Message Authentication Code (MAC)](https://en.wikipedia.org/wiki/Message_authentication_code).
+Wikipedia explains it nicely, so I won't go into too much detail here, but simply put it works like this:
 * WIP